dreytheanalyst/Olympics-end-to-end-data-engineering-with-Azure/README.md

 📦 Data Ingestion: Loaded the data using data factory to Azur Data Lake gen 2

+Create api registrations: In order to create a connection providing an authentication mount data bricks to ADLS using I AM authentication

-🛠️Data Transformation: Loaded the transformed into a Azure Datagen 2 in Trasormed directory which is now suitable for analysis.
+🛠️Data Transformation:Transformed data inusing spark in databricks,loaded the transformed into a Azure Datagen 2 in Trasormed directory which is now suitable for analysis.